tezos-checker/checker/docs/spec/functional_spec.rst

 Activate an inactive burrow
 ---------------------------

 Activate a currently inactive burrow.
-Fail if the burrow does not exist, if the burrow is already active, if the amount of tez given is less than the creation deposit, or if the sender is not the burrow owner.
+Fails if the burrow does not exist, if the burrow is already active, if the amount of tez given is less than the creation deposit, or if the sender is not the burrow owner.